 The State's reporting system is able to identify a participant's Medicare eligibility and whether or not the participant has Part D coverage.
-The expenditures for pharmaceutical claims included in the D' estimates were arrived at by excluding claims that were paid when the participant was eligible for Medicare Part D.
+The expenditures for pharmaceutical claims included in the D' estimates were arrived at by excluding any claims that were processed/paid when the participant was eligible for Medicare Part D. Medicare Part D is not a factor in our determination of Factor D'.